VickyCarlson/stock-analysis/README.md

 ![VBA_Challenge_2017_Original_Code.png](/Resources/VBA_Challenge_2017_Original_Code.png)

-The original code looped through each ticker, then looped through each row to find the starting and ending prices as well as the volume.
+The original code used lists to loop through each ticker, then looped through each row to find the starting and ending prices as well as the volume.
 It would then output the results of that ticker to the spreadsheet before starting on the next ticker.
 See below for code for the original project.

-	*'Loop through the tickers
+	'Loop through the tickers
 	For i = 0 To 11

 	    ticker = tickers(i)